zelenchuk/github_workflow/README.md

 1. Try clone repo.
 And edit files.
 2. Generate token by link upper and try to add, commit and push updates.
 3. Example

+- GitHub ask for entering token
+- We need paste our token and thats all!
+- Enjoi